 - Excellent hold over chemistry so as to safely use and dispose of chemicals to reduce any potential risks.

 - Fluency in use of computer technology and various softwares relevant to the field.

 How to Become a Paleontologist?

-Apart from having a good grip over your maths and physics, you also need to take up science as a subject in your graduation course.
-You would need to select a good college offering you a right course in the field.
-Mentioned below is a step by step process of how you can become a paleontologist par excellence!
+Apart from having a good grip on your maths and physics, you also need to take up science as a subject in your graduation course.
+You would need to select a good college offering you the right course in the field.
+Mentioned below is a step by step process of how you can become a palaeontologist par excellence!

 Step 1 – Earn a Bachelor’s Degree

 To become a palaeontologist you need to obtain a proper degree.
 You can start by applying for a bachelor’s degree in the field of biology or else geology.
 Most of the major science fields are also acceptable.
 But geology, biology, geography, and environmental sciences are the areas that are of the core focus to the Paleontologist.
 It is of high significance to have a vigorous knowledge and background of science so as to be able to grasp the fundamentals of geology and biology.
 Mostly, a Paleontologist has to obtain a double-major in both geology and biology.
 Another alternative to this is to major in one subject and take the other as a minor.

 |Bachelor of Science (Animal Biology)||BSc (Hons) Environmental Biology||Bachelor of Science in Geophysics|